-Simon Scheuring is a trained biologist from the Biozentrum at the University of Basel, Switzerland (1992−1996).
-During his PhD in the laboratory of Andreas Engel (1997-2001), he learned electron microscopy and atomic force microscopy, and got interested in membrane proteins.
-During this period he worked on the structure determination of aquaporins in collaboration with Peter Agre.
-During his postdoc at the Institut Curie in Paris, France, in the laboratory of Jean-Louis Rigaud (2001-2004), he learned membrane physical chemistry and developed atomic force microscopy for the study of native membranes.
-As a permanent researcher (2004-2007) and junior research director (2007−2012) he set up his lab at the Institut Curie in Paris, France.
-He then moved to Marseille (2012-2016) where he built a larger laboratory named “Bio-AFM-Lab” administrated by INSERM and Université Aix-Marseille.
-He got promoted senior research director of INSERM (2012).
-For January 2017, Simon Scheuring moved to Weill Cornell Medicine in Manhattan, New York, USA (2017), where he accepted a Professor position and opened a new laboratory focusing on the development and application of atomic force microscopy based technologies for the study of membrane phenomena such as the structure, assembly, dynamics and conformational change of channels, transporters, receptors and membrane remodeling proteins.
-His objective is to head a dynamic young research team with members from different scientific fields ranging from biology, physics and engineering to develop and use the atomic force microscopy to provide novel insights into the processes taking place in biological membranes.
+Simon Scheuring is Professor of Physiology and Biophysics in Anesthesiology at Weill Cornell Medicine, New York, USA.
+He is a trained biologist from the Biozentrum at the University of Basel, Switzerland (1992−1996).
+During his Ph.D.
+(1997−2001) in the laboratory of Andreas Engel, he learned electron microscopy and atomic force microscopy, and got interested in membrane proteins.
+During this period, he worked on the structure determination of aquaporins and sugar transporters.
+During his postdoc (2001−2004) and research assistant (2004−2007) at the institut national de la santé et de la recherche médicale (INSERM) and the Institut Curie in Paris, France, in the laboratory of Jean-Louis Rigaud, he learned membrane physical chemistry and developed atomic force microscopy for the study of native membranes.
+As junior research director (2007−2012), he set up his lab at the Institut Curie in Paris, France.
+Next, he built a larger independendent laboratory at INSERM/Aix-Marseille Université (2012) in Marseille, France, where he was promoted to senior research director (2012-2016).
+He then moved to Weill Cornell Medicine, New York, USA (2017), where he got appointed as Professor of Physiology and Biophysics in Anesthesiology.
+Simon Scheuring has been awarded an INSERM Avenir (2005), the médaille de la Ville de Paris (2007), a European Research Council (ERC) consolidator grant (2012), the grand prix Robert Debré (2013), and the NIH director’s pioneer award (2019).
+His objective is to head a dynamic research team with members from different scientific fields ranging from biology to physics and engineering to develop and use atomic force microscopy based technologies to provide novel insights into the processes taking place in biological membranes.